 - 1. Disengage the blades by moving the blade-control switch to the OFF position. - 2.
-Move the motion-control levers outward to the PARK position. - 3.
+Engage the parking brake. - 3.
 Move the throttle control to between the half and full throttle position. - 4.
 Turn the key to the OFF position and remove the key.